weather-gov/weather.gov/README.md

    [Docker plugin](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)
    in VSCode, then right click on the docker-compose.yml and select **Compose Up**.
-3. Install our site configuration by running `make install-site` or `docker compose run --rm install-site`.
+3. Install our site configuration by running `make install-site`.
    > [!IMPORTANT]
    > VSCode offers a way to run these kinds of one-off Docker Compose tools;
    > however, it does not work correctly for this particular service.
 Dunno why
    > not.
-4. Browse to [http://localhost:8080](http://localhost:8080) in your broswer.
+4. ---> The default page is not correct.
+Update this!!!
+Browse to [http://localhost:8080](http://localhost:8080) in your broswer.
 You should see the default Drupal 10 installation page.
 From here, you can log in as the site administrator with username `admin` and password `root`.
 5. If for some reason you're not automatically logged in, browse to [http://localhost:8080/user/login](http://localhost:8080/user/login).